About the Core Curriculum

 This understanding is achieved through the combined efforts of three core courses: Joint Maritime Operations, Theater Security Decision Making, and Strategy and Warfare.

 Joint Maritime Operations Curriculum

 The Joint Maritime Operations curriculum focuses on the joint war fighting at the theater-strategic and operational levels of war.
-The JMO course prepares 21 future military and civilian leaders for high-level policy, command, and staff positions requiring joint planning expertise and joint warfighting skills.
+This course prepares future military and civilian leaders for high-level policy, command, and staff positions requiring joint planning expertise and joint warfighting skills.
 It emphasizes the theory and practice of operational art in terms of maritime and joint forces.
-JMO students will learn to apply operational art, the joint operation planning process and critical thinking skills in a seminar environment to employ joint forces to achieve a broad array of objectives.
-Extensive faculty and student interaction fosters professional attitudes and perspectives essential to successful military operations.
+Students will learn to apply operational art, the joint operation planning process and critical thinking skills in a seminar environment to employ joint forces to achieve a broad array of objectives.

 In Theater Strategic Decision Making (TSDM), you will study decision-making concepts and apply them to case studies of complex real-world issues.
 The TSDM curriculum educates students in effective leadership and decision-making in security, national defense, and military strategic concepts, particularly those involving force selection and planning challenges within national and theater resource constraints.

 The Strategy and War course is founded on the Clausewitzian premise that "war is a continuation of policy with the addition of other means."
 This curriculum teaches students to think strategically and prepares them for positions of strategic leadership.
 Designed to sharpen each student's ability to assess how alternative strategic courses of action achieve broad, national-level objectives.
 Students will think in a disciplined, critical, and original manner about the international strategic environment, about a range of potential strategies, and about the strategic effects of joint, interagency, and multinational operations.